-Agra is an iconic city known best for the grand Taj Mahal.
+Agra is an iconic city of amazing India known best for the grand Taj Mahal.
 The monument sees tourists from allover the globe.
 But it’s not just the Taj that should take away all the attention, there are other locations and things to do back in the city that are just as marvelous.

 Agra is 200 km southeast of Delhi and is one of three stops on India's Golden Triangle comprising of Agra, Delhi and Jaipur.
 Housing three UNESCO world heritage sites, Agra is a perfect city that samples entire India within its boundaries.

 Planning a trip to Agra should definitely be in accordance to the weather as it involves all outdoor locations.
 Here we have got you covered in Skymet’s exclusive guide to all you need to know about the weather in Agra!

 Summers (April to June)